EzlibUI/Ezlib/README.md

 ### const links

-`const links` -table takes in objects, which have `name`- and `destination` -attributes.
+`const links` -table takes in objects, which have `name` and `destination` -attributes.
 These objects create links to the navbar which by pressing, redirect the user to the location which is defined in the `destination` -attribute.

 ### const modalData

 `const modalData` -table takes in objects which have `text`, `icon` and `content` -attributes. each object in modalData acts as a separate independent modal window.
 The `text` -attribute creates a link to the navbar which by pressing, open the modal window.
 The `icon` -attribute creates a neat icon for the modal link.
 The `content` -attribute takes in jsx-code, through which modal-window contents are defined.
 The user can create new input fields for example.

+### const tableHeader

+`const tableHeader` -table takes in objects, which have `header` and `property` -attributes.
+The `header` attribute is the name of the <th> element which doesn't appear in the code and the `property` -attribute creates the text for each individual object in the table header.

 ### const peopleList

-`const links` -table takes in objects, which by default have `name`- and `dest` -attributes.
+`const peopleList` -table takes in objects, which by default have `name`, `number`, `hometown` and `picture` -attributes.
+These objects will appear as rows in the table component.
+There's no limit to objects here and there's a built in pagination functionality in the component.
+User's can create more attributes for the objects, but it's recommended to increase the number of header objects, so that there are as many `const header` -objects as there are const `peopleList` -attributes.
+Otherwise the table won't look optimal.

 ### Style design